deltoidgg/overlay-animations/README.md

 # Usage
 Drag the intended files into your scene display, or load the desired html file into OBS as a Browser source by selecting the local file.
 Width/height will need to be specified per file.
 You can set positions in OBS by right clicking the source, going to `transform` > `edit transform`.

+Tick the 'Refresh browser when scene becomes active' option to force animation load on scene switch.

 ### Default
 Name/Score: `default/players.html` with `width 1540, height 55` set position `x: 190, y: 36` (based on 1080p)